 The trout are still there, and at times it still can be very good, but overall the fishery has fallen off somewhat after the illegal introduction of largemouth bass here.

-For more about the trout fishing from a local fly-fishing guide, read this article.
+For more about the trout fishing from a local fly-fishing guide, read Fly Fishing for Trout at Davis Lake.

 And, frankly, if you’re handy with a fly rod, this lake now holds one of Oregon’s best populations of largemouth bass, which reach fairly decent size despite the mountain climate and are somewhat under-fished due to the fly-only regs.

-We tapped the same expert for tips on catching these mean greenies on feathers at Davis, so click here for that.
+We tapped the same expert for tips on catching these mean greenies on feathers, so learn from a pro at Davis Lake Fly Fishing for Largemouth Bass.

 This lake also is included in our Best Largemouth Bass Fishing in Central and Eastern Oregon.